 I made the above statement in response to the 50,000 member British Psychological Society identifying me along with Drs.
 Hans Eysenck, Monte Shapiro and Vic Meyer as ”influential clinicians” who pioneered the creation of case formulation decades ago.

 Today, all psychologists and psychiatrists are familiar with case formulation and its use in everyday clinical practice, no better exemplified by its utilization in the American Psychiatric Association’s Diagnostic and Statistical Manual of Mental Disorders (DSM-5) – – the authoritative source for diagnosing psychiatric problems, and by the British Psychological Society’s issuance in 2011 of Guidelines on the use of case formulation for all practicing psychologists to follow.

-When I introduced the term case formulation into the behavioral literature and taught its approach, it was at a time when psychologists seemed focused on treatment techniques without first fully understanding the complexity of the very problems they were dealing with.
+When I introduced the term case formulation as uniquely defined by specific mandatory criteria into the behavioral literature and taught its approach, it was at a time when psychologists seemed focused on treatment techniques without first fully understanding the complexity of the very problems they were dealing with.
 Such lack of understanding has direct implications for treatment design and clinical outcome.
 Fortunately, the importance of case formulation is now well entrenched in the everyday clinical practice of today’s psychiatrists and psychologists.